-Stanford Researcher Enters New Coronavirus Controversy with Whistleblower Allegations - The Pappas Post
+Stanford Researcher Enters New Coronavirus Controversy With Whistleblower Allegations - The Pappas Post

-John Ioannidis went viral a few weeks ago when he took to prestigious publications and news channels to share the results of a study he had undertaken, the results of which revealed that most Americans were at minimal risk for getting sick, or even dying from the Coronavirus.
+Dr. John Ioannidis went viral a few weeks ago when he took to prestigious publications and news channels to share the results of his study which suggests that most Americans are at minimal risk for getting sick or even dying from the Coronavirus.

-Dr. Ioannidis and his team, however, failed to inform the public that the controversial study– which went against every policy being instituted in governments across the nation and world– was partially funded by David Neeleman, the founder of JetBlue Airways and a vocal proponent of the idea that the pandemic isn’t deadly enough to justify continued lockdowns.
+But Ioannidis and his team failed to inform the public that the controversial study– which went against every policy being instituted in governments across the nation and world– received partial funding from David Neeleman, the founder of JetBlue Airways and a vocal proponent of the idea that the pandemic isn’t deadly enough to justify continued lockdowns.

-Ioannidis, a professor of medicine, epidemiology, and population health at Stanford University argued in writing and in the media that the fatality rate of Covid-19 may be much lower than initially feared — and that, as a result, current public health restrictions could be overly strict.
+John Ioannidis is a professor of medicine, epidemiology and population health at Stanford University.
+He argued in writing and in the media that the fatality rate of COVID-19 may be much lower than initially feared — and that, as a result, current public health restrictions could be overly strict.

-Many on the right who were protesting for instituting lock-down measures made made Ioannidis’ quotes into posters they carried with them at protests, citing his study’s results as proof.
+Many on the right who have protested against government lockdown measures made Ioannidis’ quotes into posters and carried them at protests.
+The posters cite his study’s results as proof.

 But a complaint filed with Stanford University and first published by BuzzFeed News revealed information that wasn’t made public with the results of the study.

-Although claiming to not have contact with the donor, the whistleblower complaint included dozens of emails back and forth between the donors and the researchers.
+Although claiming to not have contact with the study’s donor, the whistleblower complaint included dozens of emails from an exchange between donors and researchers.

-Ioannidis told BuzzFeed news that he did not know how much the study cost, but the funding came from “an anonymized pool” of financial gifts given to Stanford’s Office of Development.
+Ioannidis told BuzzFeed news that he did not know how much the study cost.
+He said that the funding came from “an anonymized pool” of financial gifts given to Stanford’s Office of Development.

-Asked if Neeleman donated to the study, Ioannidis said he was “not personally aware” he did, according to the original BuzzFeed News report.
+Asked if Neeleman donated to the study, Ioannidis said he was “not personally aware” if he did, according to the BuzzFeed News report.

-But the complaint cites dozens of emails, including exchanges with the airline executive while the study was being conducted and Neeleman himself admitted that the authors did know he’d given money to fund the study.
+But the complaint cites dozens of emails, including exchanges with the airline executive, from when the study was being conducted.
+Neeleman said that the authors did know that he had partially funded the study.

-In addition to the alleged conflict of interest cited in the whistleblower’s complaint, there is more.
+But the whistleblower didn’t just mention a conflict of interest in his complaint.
+He added more.

-Despite being considered a pioneer to root out false reports in scientific studies and considered to be a vocal advocate in truthful science, the complaint alleges that the very study authored by Ioannides “was rife with some of the pitfalls Ioannidis has famously lambasted.”
+Prior to this controversy, Ioannidis had earned a reputation for rooting out false scientific studies and advocating for truthful science.
+But the complaint alleges that Ioannides’s study was “rife with some of the pitfalls Ioannidis has famously lambasted.”

-Many scientists criticized the initial study as well as Ioannidis’s early assertions that there simply wasn’t enough data to justify long-term social distancing and lockdowns.
+Many scientists criticized the initial study as well as Ioannidis’ early assertions that there wasn’t enough data to justify long-term social distancing and lockdowns.

 Click here if you would like to subscribe to The Pappas Post Weekly News Update